davidkimai/Recursive-RL/case_studies/README.md

-# An operational multi-agent reflective evaluation training dataset composed of case studies for production grade complex system reflective evaluation and empathic modeling.
+# An operational multi-agent reflective evaluation training dataset
+> ## Composed of case studies for production systems reflective evaluation and empathic modeling.